rti/askwikidata/README.md

 ```

 ### Interactive REPL
-A simple interactive read eval print loop can we used to ask questions.
+A simple interactive read eval print loop can be used to ask questions.
 ```sh
 python repl.py
 ```